-Anaheim Union High School District was awarded \$3,896,270 to replace ten old diesel school buses with ten all-electric school buses, as well as purchase and install the associated charging infrastructure.
-The district selected (Type C, with optional wheelchair lift), based on the following needs:
+HJUHSD was awarded \$447,588.96 to replace one old diesel school buses with one all-electric school bus, as well as purchase and install the associated charging infrastructure.
+The district selected a type D, based on the following needs:

 - Total cost of bus (CEC share)

 - Quoted bus range and battery capacity (kWh)

 - Bus Route Profiles

-- Upgrade Options Available

-- Wheelchair options needed
+- Student Capacity

-Anaheim Union High School District is responsible for transporting 2,250 children per year, with an average route distance of 45 miles.
-Anaheim Union High School District has a fleet composed of 92 School Buses featuring a total of 14 EV Buses, 12 Diesel Buses, 15 CNG Buses and 51 Propane Buses.
+HJUHSD is responsible for transporting 1105 children per day and 91,622 per year, with an average route distance of 100 miles.
+HJUHSD has a fleet composed of 17 buses featuring a total of one electric school bus, 15 diesel buses, and one CNG bus.

-Anaheim Union High School District decided to procure electric school buses from International (IC) because they felt comfortable with the manufacturer and the design of the buses.
-The Type C buses had the following upgrades: Air Conditioning, Wheelchair lifts, and video cameras.
-These upgrades were necessary due to the heat in Southern California during the year and also for the safety of our students and to keep our buses in good condition.
-The total cost for the new electric school buses was \$3,620,932.
-Of that total, 90.6 percent was covered by the CEC.
+HJUHSD decided to procure electric school buses from Blue Bird because they were able to supply a bus within the required timeline.
+The Type D bus had the following upgrades: Backup camera and drivers air compressor drains.
+These upgrades were necessary due to safety and maintenance.
+The total cost for the new electric school bus was \$449,518.28.
+Of that total, 96% was covered by the CEC.
 Figure 1 below shows one of the district's new electric school buses funded by the CEC.

-Figure 1: Anaheim Union High School District Electric School Bus
+Figure 1: HJUHSD Electric School Bus